thomasclarke1969/documentation/guide/ios/authentication.md

 ##Step 3 - POST the nonce and generate identity token
 A nonce value will be passed into the `requestAuthenticationNonceWithCompletion` method.
 POST that value to your backend and sign it using JWT.

-`Identity Tokens` are a pair pair of JSON dictionary structures (the JWS Header and Claim) and a cryptographic signature generated over them.
+`Identity Tokens` are a pair of JSON dictionary structures (the JWS Header and Claim) and a cryptographic signature generated over them.
 The structure is as follows:

 ```
 // JWS Header